Nuveen Real Estate is one of the largest investment managers in the world with $129 billion of assets under management.

 - Our debt series is designed to provide investors with access to secure, income-focused returns.
 Our strategies may suit cautious investors seeking attractive levels of income with a measure of downside protection against short-term capital cycles.

-COMPLIANCE STATEMENT // All information is as at 31 Dec 2018 and sourced to Nuveen Real Estate.
+COMPLIANCE STATEMENT All information is as at 31 Dec 2018 and sourced to Nuveen Real Estate.
 This profile is intended solely for the use of professionals and is not for general public distribution.
 The information contained herein was up to date at the time of producing and is subject to change.
 This information is not intended to be a recommendation or investment advice, does not constitute a solicitation to buy or sell securities, and is not provided in a fiduciary capacity.
 This document is not directed at or intended for any person (or entity) who is citizen or resident of (or located or established in) any jurisdiction where its use would be contrary to applicable law or regulation [or would subject the issuing companies or products to any registration or licencing requirements].
-Nuveen Real Estate is a name under which Nuveen Singapore Private Limited provides investment products and services.
+Nuveen Real Estate is a name under which Nuveen Real Estate Management Limited provides investment products and services.
 Nuveen Real Estate is an investment affiliate of Nuveen, LLC (“Nuveen”).
-Issued by Nuveen Singapore Private Limited (Company no. 201322659M), (incorporated and registered in Singapore with registered office at One George Street #14-05 Singapore 049145) which is authorised and regulated by the Monetary Authority of Singapore.
+Issued by Nuveen Real Estate Management Limited (reg. no. 2137726), (incorporated and registered in England and Wales with registered office at 201 Bishopsgate, London EC2M 3BN) which is authorised and regulated by the Financial Conduct Authority to provide investment products and services.

 News from IPE Real Assets

-White Papers / Research from Nuveen Real Estate [Asia]
+White Papers / Research from Nuveen Real Estate [Europe]

 Analysis from IPE Real Assets